Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Proposed Approach

+where $C_\emptyset$ is a constant independent of the model's output, representing the probability associated with a reserved ``unknown'' time and label values.
+To compute this loss, we omit $C_\emptyset$ since it does not influence the gradient during training.

-DeTPP is designed to predict $\mathrm{K}$ future events $\{\hat{y}_i\}_{i=1}^K$ within the horizon $\mathrm{H}$, defined as the interval $(t, t + \mathrm{H})$, where $t$ is the timestamp of the last observed event.
-The set of ground truth events within this horizon is denoted by $\{y_i\}_{i=1}^T$, where $\mathrm{T}$ may vary.
-The model aligns the predicted sequence with the ground truth sequence by finding the matching that minimizes the following loss function:
+\paragraph{Horizon Matching Loss} Our approach is designed to predict $\mathrm{K}$ future events $\{\hat{y}_i\}_{i=1}^K$ within the time horizon $\mathrm{H}$.
+The set of ground truth events within this horizon is denoted by $\{y_i\}_{i=1}^T$, where the number of events $\mathrm{T}$ may vary.
+We propose to align the predicted sequence with the ground truth sequence by finding the matching that minimizes the following loss function, motivated by object detection techniques from computer vision, such as DeTR~\cite{carion2020detr}:

-where $\mathcal{A}$ is the set of all possible alignments between the ground truth and predicted sequences, and $\sigma$ represents a specific alignment.
-The optimal matching is computed using the Hungarian algorithm, which efficiently solves this assignment problem.
+where $\mathcal{A}$ is the set of all possible alignments between the ground truth and predicted sequences and $\sigma$ represents a specific alignment.
+The optimal matching is computed using the Hungarian algorithm~\cite{kuhn1955hungarian}, which has a cubic computational complexity with respect to the sequence length.
+The pairwise loss $\mathcal{L}_\mathrm{pair}$ is similar to the negative log-likelihood of the ground truth event $y_i$ given the predicted distribution $\hat{y}_{\sigma(i)}$: